-Benny & Pauline have four children and have lived in Melbourne since 2003.
-Benny was previously a lawyer and keeps busy teaching business law part-time at the University of Melbourne, and preaching and teaching at church.
-Pauline is a homemaker, serves in women’s ministry – and is a fan of the Geelong footy team (go the Cats!).
+Benny & Pauline have four children and relocated from Singapore to Melbourne in 2003.
+Benny was previously a lawyer and keeps busy teaching business law part-time at the University of Melbourne, as well as preaching and teaching at church.
+Formerly a fulltime homemaker, Pauline is a counsellor, serves in the women’s ministry, and is a fan of the Geelong footy team (go Cats!).

 We believe that the Bible is the Word of God and the ultimate source of authority and guide for everyday life.
 The Bible explains why and how we can have a close relationship with our almighty God: the Father, the Son, and the Holy Spirit.

 We believe that God the Son came to earth in the flesh as Jesus of Nazareth.
 Born of a virgin, Jesus lived and served, died for our sins, was resurrected, and now reigns with the heavenly Father as king.